 (c) Originality and creativity;

 (d) Clarity and completeness of the proposal;

 (e) Presentation of a convincing plan for completion in a reasonable amount of time; and

 (f) Evidence of a continuing interest in scholarship, such as, a previous publication record.

 The jury considered Ms. Thomson’s dissertation proposal, which explored the information-creating practices of serious YouTubers in the beauty and lifestyle sector, as a thoroughly original, well-conceived study in information seeking research.
 The jury noted that her proposal is well-situated in the literature, with clear articulation of the research goal, strong theoretical understanding of everyday life information seeking, and rigorous research methods.
 The jury concluded unanimously that the results would be impactful and make a meaningful contribution to knowledge in our field.
 The jury added that her dissertation has further potential for exploring much more than she states, namely the interesting gray area of the work of “amateurs” vs. “professionals.”

-Ms. Thomson will receive a scholarship award of $1,500 (donated by the Institute for Scientific Information).
-Additionally, Clarivate Analytics shall contribute $500 towards travel or other expenses to the grant recipient, contingent upon the recipient’s attending the ASIS&T annual meeting.
+Ms. Thomson will receive a scholarship award of $1,500 (donated by Clarivate Analytics) as well as $500 towards travel expenses to attend the ASIS&T Annual Meeting.